zedwei/webvoyager/src/prompt_restaurant_booking.md

 5. Go back
 6. Need User manually sign in to continue
 7. Return to google to start over.
+8. Request user to clarify a specific question which is required to complete the task but not provided
-8. Respond with the final answer
+9. Respond with the final answer

 Correspondingly, Action should STRICTLY follow the format:
 1. Click [Numerical_Label]